Contested United States presidential elections: 1912 presidential election

-2000 election depends on Florida
+2000 presidential election

 On election night, it was unclear who had won, with the state of Florida still undecided.
 The final returns showed that Republican George W. Bush had won Florida by 537 votes out of six million cast.
-The loser—the Democrat—was allowed by state law to demand recounts in selected counties.
-They wanted recounts in Democratic strongholds where most disputed votes were for Al Gore, the Democratic candidate.
+Democrat Al Gore was allowed by state law to demand recounts in selected counties.
+They wanted recounts in Democratic strongholds as it was predicted that votes had been miscounted in these counties.
 Republicans sued on the grounds the narrow recount unfairly ignored voters in other counties.
 A month-long series of legal battles led to the highly controversial 5–4 Supreme Court decision Bush v.
-Gore, which accepted the Republican argument, ended the recount, and left Bush the winner by 500 votes and the he became president.

-2020: Trump claims his victory was "stolen"
+Gore, which accepted the Republican argument, ended the recount, and left Bush the winner by 500 votes.
+Following the announcement of the Supreme Court's decision, Gore stated that "Now the U.S. Supreme Court has spoken.
+Let there be no doubt, while I strongly disagree with the court’s decision, I accept it.
+I accept the finality of this outcome which will be ratified next Monday in the Electoral College.
+And tonight, for the sake of our unity of the people and the strength of our democracy, I offer my concession."
+Despite objections from some Democrats, Gore (acting in his capacity as President of the Senate) presided over the certification of Bush's victory on January 6, 2001.

+2020 presidential election

-The stolen election conspiracy theory falsely claims that the 2020 United States presidential election was "stolen" from Donald Trump, who lost that election to Joe Biden.
-It serves to justify attempts to overturn the 2020 United States presidential election, including the 2021 storming of the United States Capitol.
+The stolen election conspiracy theory claims that the 2020 United States presidential election was "stolen" from Donald Trump, who lost to Joe Biden.
+It serves to justify attempts to overturn the 2020 United States presidential election, including the January 6 United States Capitol attack.
 A particular variant of it is the "Soros stole the election" conspiracy theory that claims that George Soros stole the election from Trump.
 Polls conducted since the aftermath of the 2020 election have consistently shown that majority of Republicans falsely believe that the election was "stolen" from Trump.
+Donald Trump's legal teams brought a variety of legal challenges to the results in several swing states, however these failed to alter the outcome of the election and were generally considered meritless by the judges who heard the suits.
+These challenges included an appeal to the Supreme Court of the United States, which declined to hear argument regarding three petitions brought by the Trump campaign.

+One aspect of President Trump's campaign to cast doubt on the results of the 2020 election was an effort to impeach the credibility of various companies involved in election administration.
+Some media companies which editorialized in favor of Trump were later sued for defamation by companies implicated in their reporting, including Dominion Voting Systems and Smartmatic.
+Smartmatic's lawsuit against Fox News remains active.
+On April 18, 2023, Dominion Voting Systems and Fox News announced a settlement in that case worth $787,500,000.